 We also offer specialist advice on legislation, including:

 - The Plant Breeder’s Rights Act, 15 of 1976

 - The Plant Improvement Act, 53 of 1976

 - The Genetically Modified Organisms Act, 15 of 1997

 - The National Environmental Management: Biodiversity Act (NEMBA) 10 of 2004

 Biodiversity & genetic modification

-The Plant Breeders’ Rights Act, the Plant Improvement Act, the Genetically Modified Organisms Act, the Agricultural Pests Act, and the Biodiversity Act regulate various aspects surrounding the importation, propagation, stocking, denomination and sale of plant and propagating material.
-KISCH IP specialises in and advises clients on all of these matters.
+The Plant Breeders’ Rights Act, the Plant Improvement Act, the Genetically Modified Organisms Act, the Agricultural Pests Act, and the Biodiversity Act, regulate various aspects surrounding the importation, propagation, stocking, denomination and sale of plant and propagating material.
+We specialise in and advise clients on all of these matters.

 The National Environmental Management Act (NEMBA) provides for the management and conservation of South Africa’s biodiversity, the protection of species and ecosystems warranting protection, and the fair and equitable sharing of benefits arising from the bio-prospecting of genetic material.

 We advise on the legal aspects of dealing with genetically modified organisms and on agreements relating to inventions.
 We also advise on plant breeders’ rights that affect indigenous rights obtained from traditional knowledge, indigenous biological resources by bio-prospecting, and related matters.